home-assistant/home-assistant.io/source/_topics/packages.markdown

 The package configuration can include: `switch`, `light`, `automation`, `groups` or the majority of the Home Assistant components.

-It can be specified inline, or in a seperate YAML file using `!include`
+It can be specified inline or in a seperate YAML file using `!include`.

 Inline example, main `configuration.yaml`: